Princess Care Home III in Everett, WA

 Pros

-• pro The residents seem very happy and appear to enjoy living there.
+• pro The residents seem very happy, are clean, and seem to enjoy living there.

 • pro The owners and care team make everyone feel welcome and part of the family.

-• pro They provide care proactively to meet residents' needs and make them comfortable and at home.
+• pro They are amazing in the care they provide residents and work proactively to meet residents’ needs and make them comfortable and at home.

-• pro Health and medical issues are closely monitored and problems are quickly identified and addressed.
+• pro Health and medical related issues are closely monitored and any problems or concerns are quickly identified and addressed.

-• pro The social and recreational activities, like music time, are offered throughout the year.
+• pro The social and recreational activities provided for residents, like music time, are offered throughout the year.

 Cons

-• pro Emallin is described as crazy and blaming the reviewer for family problems, causing stress and discomfort.
+• pro The reviewer claimed the owner's wife was described as "crazy" and blamed the reviewer for family problems, causing stress and discomfort.

-• pro There were other issues, and the reviewer does not recommend the place for anyone.
+• pro The reviewer concluded that they would not recommend the place to anyone.

 Review